Obsessive compulsive disorder (OCD) affects people differently, but usually causes a particular pattern of thoughts and behaviours.

 It's important to get help if you think you have OCD and it's having a significant impact on your life.

-If you think a friend or family member may have OCD, try talking to them about your concerns and suggest they seek help.
+If you think a friend or family member may have OCD, try talking to them about your concerns and suggest they get help.

 OCD is unlikely to get better on its own, but treatment and support is available to help you manage your symptoms and have a better quality of life.